Build Your

 BOOK AN ADVISORY CALLAI estate audit

-Every AI tool the company is actually using, who pays for it, what data it touches, what it's allowed to do.
-You get it written down in days, fixed price.
+Every AI tool the company is using, who pays for it, what data it touches and what it is allowed to do.
+The first phase produces the agreed inventory, owners and risk categories.

 Write the policy